Liver bird: Representations in the city

 Representations of the bird can be found throughout Liverpool, most numerously on the heritage lamp standards in the town centre on which small versions sit as a top piece.
 The two most famous stand atop the clock towers of the Royal Liver Building at Liverpool's Pier Head, overlooking the Mersey.
 Their names are Bertie and Bella.
-The male, Bertie looks over the city and the female, Bella looks to the sea.
+The male, Bertie, looks over the city and the female, Bella, looks to the sea.
 The building, headquarters to the Royal Liver Assurance, was opened in 1911.
 The metal cormorant-like birds were designed by Carl Bernard Bartels and constructed by the Bromsgrove Guild of Applied Arts.

-There are two less well-known liver birds in the city.
-A third metal bird is on the nearby Mersey Chambers office building, adjacent to the Church of Our Lady and St Nicholas, the parish church of the city of Liverpool.
-The fourth, a bird carved in stone, topped the St. John's Market building of 1822 until its demolition in 1964.
+There are other less well-known liver birds in the city.
+A metal bird is on the nearby Mersey Chambers office building, adjacent to the Church of Our Lady and St Nicholas, the parish church of the city of Liverpool.
+Another, a bird carved in stone, topped the St. John's Market building of 1822 until its demolition in 1964.
 The stone liver bird is now displayed at the Museum of Liverpool.